 Deadline: CSBG remains open all year with expanded income eligibility guidelines in effect as of February 2020.

-If you need help with basic household amenities covered by the programs mentioned above and believe that you may be income-eligible, please review the following before submitting the pre-application:
+If you need help with basic household amenities covered by the programs mentioned above and believe that you may be income-eligible, please review the following before submitting the Request for Services:

 Is my household income within 200% of federal poverty level?
 If your household’s combined income for the 30 days prior to application (gross income for all household members, before taxes are deducted) is at or below 200% of the federal poverty level as shown in the chart below, you may be eligible to receive assistance.